 Below, we utilize the nucleon mass taken as the mean value of the masses of neutron and proton from the Review of Particle Physics~\cite{ParticleDataGroup:2022pth}.
 The properties of the nuclear matter ground state are fixed according to the analysis of the multi-messenger data, together with the nuclear matter experiments within the meta-modeling framework~\cite{Mondal:2022cva}.
+The chosen symmetry energy slope agrees with the value extracted from the observational data on NSs using a nonparametric Gaussian process EoS~\cite{Tang:2025xib}.
 These properties are summarized in Table~\ref{table1}.

 To provide agreement with the constraints of subsaturation density of the chiral effective field theory~\cite{Hebeler:2013nza,Drischler:2015eba,Tews:2018kmu}, we matched the nuclear EoS above with the Haensel-Zdunik EoS (HZ) for the outer crust and the Negele-Vautherin (NV) EoS for the inner crust~\cite{1989A&A...222..353H,Negele:1971vb}.
 The matching is provided utilizing the Maxwell crossing of two EoSs.